 Keep Incisions Clean

 Your surgeon will tell you how to tend to your wounds and keep the incision sites clean before your tummy tuck.
-This reduces the risk of infection, which can cause swelling and slow down the recovery process.
+This reduces the risk of infection, which can cause swelling and slow down the healing process.

 Wear Compression Garments

-Compression garments will need to be worn in the weeks after surgery to ensure proper, efficient healing and preserve the contouring effects of the tummy tuck.
+Compression garments will need to be worn in the weeks after the plastic surgery to ensure proper, efficient healing and preserve the contouring effects of the tummy tuck.
 These target swelling by limiting the amount of fluid in the abdominal region.
 They also have the added benefit of reducing the chance of a wound reopening which can lead to infection and further inflammation.

 Is a Tummy Tuck Worth It?